Raynaud's disease

 Alternative medicine

 Certain practices and supplements that help blood flow better might help manage Raynaud's.
 However, alternative medicine practices need more study to know how much they can help Raynaud's.
-If you're interested, talk to your health care provider about:
+If you're interested, talk to your healthcare professional about:

-• Biofeedback.
+- Biofeedback.
 Using the mind to control body temperature might help Raynaud's.
 Biofeedback includes guided imagery to raise the temperature of hands and feet, deep breathing, and other exercises for relaxing.
-Your health care provider may be able to suggest a therapist who can help you learn biofeedback techniques.
+Your healthcare professional may be able to suggest a therapist who can help you learn biofeedback techniques.
 There are books and videos on the subject.

-Talk to your provider if you're thinking of trying alternative treatments.
-Your provider can warn you if there are possible side effects.
+Talk to your healthcare professional if you're thinking of trying alternative treatments.
+Your health professional can warn you if there are possible side effects.

 Preparing for an appointment